OldJobobo/omarchy-deckard-theme/README.md

 # Omarchy Deckard Theme

 Blade Runner-inspired blue/teal theme tuned for a Hyprland Wayland setup and common CLI tools.
-Includes matching wallpapers (`backgrounds/`) and previews (`preview.png`, `preview2.png`).

 I started this theme because I wanted to try making a Blade Runner inspired setup, then kept pushing Omarchy theming—seeing how different I could make things look while leaning into retro-futurism and still keeping the UI sharp and usable for long sessions.